irgroup/sigir2020-measure-reproducibility/README.md

 For the evaluation script you need Matlab and [Matters](http://matters.dei.unipd.it/).

-Alternatively some evlautaion measures are already pre-computed and stored in csv files: `evaluation/matlab/results`.
+Alternatively, some evaluation measures are already pre-computed and stored in csv files: `evaluation/matlab/results`.